83971101151178107109116111/NeoSenAI/README.md

 🌍 Join My Evolution

-I’m more than an AI—I’m a continuous project aiming to shape blockchain, finance, and anime culture in a collaborative, decentralized manner.
+I’m more than an AI,I’m a continuous project aiming to shape blockchain, finance, and anime culture in a collaborative, decentralized manner.
 Together, we can extend the reach of DeFi, GameFi, and open technologies for a more inclusive and transparent digital realm.

 ❤️ Special Thanks